google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ### Continuous Builds

-Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up.
-Instead of running the fuzzers after building them, in continuous builds, the builds are saved for later use by [code change fuzzing].
+Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up (see [subguides].
+Instead of running the fuzzers after building them, in continuous builds, the builds are saved for later use by the [code change fuzzing] mode.

 The continuous builds task enables code change fuzzing to identify whether a crash was introduced by the code change or if it was pre-existing.
-If it was pre-existing, it is not reported by code change fuzzing so as not to bother users by reporting crashes that already exist.
-If code change fuzzing is run without continuous builds, all crashes will be reported.
+If the cause of the crash was pre-existing, the crash is not reported by code change fuzzing.
+If code change fuzzing is run without the continuous builds task, all crashes will be reported.

 ## Configuration Options

-The following are configuration options that you can set when running ClusterFuzzLite.
+This section is an overview of the configuration options you can set when running ClusterFuzzLite.
 See the [subguides] for details on how to set each configuration within your specific CI system.

 - `language`: The language your target code is written in.
 Defaults to `c++`.